chloealbright/DevHiveMind/Companies/Companies Worked At/TD/Business Systems Analyst.md

 - Assist testing teams in translating requirements into comprehensive test conditions.
 - Contribute to project management activities, including scoping, estimating, and risk identification.
 - Participate in quality management reviews, collaborating with vendors on business case development.
+#### Benefits Realization

+- **Financial Impact:** Emphasize benefits realization as savings in expenditures.
+- **Upskilling Initiatives:** Define the roles and responsibilities from an upskilling perspective.
+- **Stakeholder Engagement:** Detail the stakeholders involved in benefits realization.
+- **Expenditure Considerations:** Distinguish between capital and operational expenditure.
+- **Meeting Strategy:** Plan meetings around benefits realization, particularly for upskilling efforts.
 #### **Certifications for BSA:**
 - PMI, PBA, CBAP.